-G4S must bear the cost of its Olympic failure, say MPs in new report
+G4S must bear the cost of its Olympic failure

 21 September 2012

-The House of Commons Home Affairs Committee is today publishing a Report on Olympics security.
+The House of Commons Home Affairs Committee publishes a Report on Olympics security.

 The Committee concludes that the blame for G4S's failure to come up with the required venue security staff rests firmly and solely with the company itself.
 A combination of flawed management information and poor communication with applicants and staff mean that G4S senior management had no idea how badly wrong their operation was going until it was too late to retrieve it.
-G4S continued to give false reassurances, based on poor-quality data, to LOCOG, the Home Office and other partners involved in the operation until a very late stage in the process.
+G4S continued to give false reassurances, based on poor-quality data, to London Organising Committee of the Olympic and Paralympic Games (LOCOG), the Home Office and other partners involved in the operation until a very late stage in the process.

 The Committee recommends: